iolivia/rust-sokoban/src/c01-01-setup.md

 ## Making it a game
 It's time to make this basic hello world project into a game!
 We are going to use [ggez](https://ggez.rs/) which is one of the popular 2D game engines out there.

 Remember that `Cargo.toml` file we saw in our directory?
 That file is used for dependency management, so if we want to use any Rust crates we'll have to add them there.
-Let add [ggez](https://github.com/ggez/ggez) as one of our dependencies.
+Let's add [ggez](https://github.com/ggez/ggez) as one of our dependencies.

 > **_MORE:_**  Read more about Cargo and toml files [here](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html).